DIVISION AE is assigned to Courtroom 9C

-Special Set Hearings cannot be cancelled without a properly filed Motion to Continue and must be set for Hearing on the UMC calendar.
+Special Set Hearings cannot be cancelled without a properly filed Motion to Continue and must be set for hearing on the UMC calendar.
+The JA cannot continue hearings.
 If the matter is resolved more than 24 hours prior to the hearing, you may contact the judicial assistant for instructions to submit an order disposing of the issue(s).
 If the matter is resolved less than 24 hours prior to the hearing, the moving party shall present the order at scheduled hearing time.

-Hearings which the parties believe will take 15 minutes or 30 minutes are scheduled online.
-Go the 15th Circuit Website and click the Online Scheduling button and follow the directions.
+Hearings which the parties believe will take 15 minutes (1 motion) or 30 minutes (no more than 2 motions) are scheduled online.

 NOTE: If the case involves a pro se party or parties who have not elected to receive service of documents by e-service, the moving party shall provide a copy of the conformed order to the pro se party or parties.

 Hearings that require more than thirty (30) minutes: Submit in writing, via U.S. Mail, a Notice for Motion(s) To Be Placed On The Court's Next Available Docket.
 The Notice is to be E-Filed with the Clerk of Court.
 Do not send a letter.
-All motions must be filed and docketed with the clerk of court.
 The Notice shall indicate the motion or motions to be heard, the filing date of the motion(s) and the amount of hearing time requested.

 Pursuant to Administrative Order 3.206, Judge Gillen (or alternate judge during his absence) will decide whether the reasons set forth in a motion for emergency relief actually constitute an emergency.
 If the judge determines that the motion does allege a bona fide emergency, he will take whatever action he deems appropriate, including entry of an ex-parte order if permissible and warranted under the law.
 File your motion with the clerk of court and be sure to check the emergency button on the clerk's website so the motion is processed timely.